urnathan/libcody/README.md

 There is nothing restricting a handshake to its own message block.
-Of course, if the handshake fails, subsequent non-handshake messages in the block will fail (producing an error response).
+Of course, if the handshake fails, subsequent non-handshake messages in the block will fail (producing error responses).

 ### C++ Module Messages